-Under the 2021 Plan, the total combined number of shares of our Common stock and/or our Class B common stock (Common stock and Class B common stock are referred to collectively as "Stock") that may be delivered in connection with awards under the 2021 Plan during the term of the 2021 Plan is (i) 2,500,000 shares, plus (ii) any shares of Stock that remain available for grant in connection with awards under the Prior Plan on the date on which the 2021 Plan is approved by the shareholders of the Company (the "Shareholder Approval Date"), plus (iii) the number of shares of Stock with respect to which awards under the 2021 Plan ("Awards") or, after the Shareholder Approval Date, any awards granted under the Prior Plan are forfeited, expire, or otherwise terminate without any issuance of such shares of Stock or are settled for cash or otherwise do not result in the issuance of all or a portion of the Stock subject to such Award plus (iv) the number of shares of Stock that after the Shareholder Approval Date are surrendered in payment of any Awards or awards previously granted under the Prior Plan or to satisfy any tax withholding with respect thereto.
+Under the 2021 Plan, the total combined number of shares of our Common stock and/or our Class B common stock (Common stock and Class B common stock are referred to collectively as "Stock") that may be delivered in connection with awards under the 2021 Plan during the term of the 2021 Plan is (i) 2,500,000 shares, plus (ii) any shares of Stock that remain available for grant in connection with awards under the Prior Plan on the date on which the 2021 Plan is approved by the shareholders of the Company (the "Shareholder Approval Date"), plus (iii) the number of shares of Stock with respect to which awards under the 2021 Plan ("Awards") or, after the Shareholder Approval Date, any awards granted under the Prior Plan are forfeited, expire, or otherwise terminate without any issuance of such shares of Stock that after the Shareholder Approval Date are surrendered in payment of any Awards or awards previously granted under the Prior Plan or to satisfy any tax withholding with respect thereto.

-The 2021 Plan limits the number of shares which may be issued pursuant to incentive stock options to 2.500,000 shares.
+The 2021 Plan limits the number of shares which may be issued pursuant to incentive stock options to 2,500,000 shares.